Más+

-Más+, or Más+ by Messi, is an American brand of sports and energy drinks created and marketed by Más+ Next Generation Beverage Co.
+Más+, or Más+ by Messi, was an American brand of sports and energy drinks created and marketed by Más+ Next Generation Beverage Co.
 It was founded by professional soccer player Lionel Messi and debuted in Miami, Florida, on June 13, 2024.
-Más+ is affiliated with White Claw Hard Seltzer founder Mark Anthony.
+Más+ is affiliated with White Claw Hard Seltzer.
+In January 2026, Mark Anthony Brands announced that Más+ has been discontinued.

 Products

 The drink contains a mix of four electrolytes: sodium, magnesium, potassium, and calcium, six vitamins: B3, B6, B12, A, C, and E, five minerals: sodium, calcium, zinc, potassium, and magnesium, three antioxidants: C, E, and A, and natural flavors.
 It has no artificial sweeteners, colors, or caffeine.
-Additionally, the 16.9-ounce bottles contain 10 calories and 1 g of sucrose per 500 ml, while the 12-ounce bottles contain 7 calories and less than 1 g of sucrose per 355 ml.
+The 16.9-ounce bottles contain 10 calories and 1 g of sucrose per 500 ml, while the 12-ounce bottles contain 7 calories and less than 1 g of sucrose per 355 ml.

 The flavors of Más+ are named after events in Messi's life.
-These include: Más+ Miami Punch, reflecting his current status with Inter Miami CF; Más+ Orange d'Or, symbolizing his eight Ballon d'Or awards; Más+ Berry Copa Crush, representing his seven Copa del Rey titles with FC Barcelona and two Copa América victories with Argentina; and Más+ Limón Lime League, representing his involvement in the UEFA Champions League.
+Más+ Miami Punch refers to his tenure with Inter Miami CF. Más+ Orange d'Or references his eight Ballon d'Or awards.
+Más+ Berry Copa Crush reflects his seven Copa del Rey titles with FC Barcelona and two Copa América titles with Argentina.
+Más+ Limón Lime League refers to his participation in the UEFA Champions League.